-- 4.1.17 The landscape and biodiversity priorities identified for the Teme Valley and Wyre Forest ECA and Eardiston ECA are largely concerned with enhancing tree cover, protecting hedgerows and wetlands and supporting re-naturalisation of water courses.
-These are addressed in Policy CL1 above. - 4.1.18 The "blue infrastructure" priorities identified for the Teme Valley and Wyre Forest ECA include: - To ensure that the run-off from all proposed development is minimised.
-For example, SuDS must be encouraged and targeted within planning approvals. - 4.1.19 The "blue infrastructure" priorities identified for the Eardiston ECA are to: - Manage areas of low, moderate or high flood risk and take action where necessary to keep pace with climate change. - Explore opportunities to restore sustainable natural storage of floodwater on undeveloped floodplains. - Make more space for rivers through urban areas via 'blue corridors' (i.e. Restoring access for floodwater onto key strips of floodplain by limiting redevelopment to flood-compatible land-uses e.g. parkland).
+- 4.1.17 The landscape and biodiversity priorities identified for the Teme Valley and Wyre Forest ECA is largely concerned with enhancing tree cover, protecting hedgerows and wetlands and supporting re-naturalisation of water courses.
+These are addressed in Policy CL1 above. - 4.1.18 The "blue infrastructure" priorities identified for the Teme Valley and Wyre Forest ECA include to ensure that the run-off from all proposed development is minimised.
+For example, SuDS must be encouraged and targeted within planning approvals.